veriKami/verikami-node-tsh-v2/README.md

 ## Documentation

-🍋 You can generate it (markdown + html) via:
+🍋 You can generate documentation (markdown + html) via:

 ```
-ツ npm run docs:m
-ツ npm run docs:h
+ツ npm run docs
 ```

-It will be available in `./docs` folder.
+It will be located in `docs` folder.

 ## Note